IDK (rapper): Career

-On June 22, 2016, Mills was announced as one of the performers at the 2016 Trillectro Music Festival.
+On June 24, 2016, Mills was announced as one of the performers at the 2016 Trillectro Music Festival.
 On September 9, 2016, Mills released his third mixtape Empty Bank and premiered it on Forbes.
 Mills opened for Isaiah Rashad on his "The Lil Sunny" tour which started in January 2017.

+On October 13, 2017, Mills released his fourth mixtape IWasVeryBad, which was released for free in collaboration with Adult Swim.
+Mills later released the first six songs of the album as a series on Noisey.
+This series gave the album visuals and a new story.
+The first six songs were part of the first season, with the second season going unreleased, which assumingly would've included the last six songs.

-On October 13, 2017, Mills released his fourth mixtape IWasVeryBad.
+On November 9, 2018, Mills released his first EP IDK & Friends :).

-On September 4, 2019, Mills released his debut studio album, Is He Real.
+On September 4, 2019, Mills released his debut studio album, Is He Real, including features from Pusha T, DMX, JID, Tyler, the Creator, Burna Boy, and GLC.

+On June 26, 2020, Mills released his second EP IDK & Friends 2, which was used as the soundtrack for Kevin Durant's Basketball County Documentary.

-On July 9, 2021, Mills released his second studio album, USEE4YOURSELF.
+On July 9, 2021, Mills released his second studio album, USee4Yourself, including features from Young Thug, Offset, Westside Gunn, MF Doom, Jay Electronica, Lucky Daye, SiR, T-Pain, The Neptunes, Swae Lee, Rico Nasty, Slick Rick, Sevyn Streeter, and more.

 On April 29, 2022, Mills opened for Zedd at Washington University in St. Louis as part of WILD.

 On May 1, 2022, Mills performed at Swarthmore College as part of Worthstock.

-On May 6, 2022, Mills released his third studio album, Simple.
+On May 6, 2022, Mills released his third studio album, Simple, which included features from Denzel Curry and Mike Dimes, and was executively produced by Kaytranada.

-Mills' song Dog Food was featured on the soundtrack for the 2022 video game FIFA 23.
+On May 5, 2023, Mills released his fourth studio album, F65, including features from Fat Trel, NLE Choppa, Jucee Froot, Saucy Santana, Tay Iwar, Musiq Soulchild, Rich The Kid, Snoop Dogg and Benny the Butcher.